-- (1) This includes net gains (losses) on calls and redemptions, and changes in the fair value of the Company's convertible securities. - (2) Predecessor Company results include net gains (losses) on changes in the fair value of trading securities held as of period end totaling \$(22.7) and \$(1.0) for the month ended January 31, 2016 and for the three months ended March 31 2015, respectively. - (3) Successor Company results reflect losses related to tax credit investments and changes in the fair value of alternative investments, all of which relate to investments held as of period-end.
+- (1) This includes net gains (losses) on calls and redemptions, and changes in the fair value of the Company's convertible securities. - (2) Predecessor Company results include net gains (losses) on changes in the fair value of trading securities held as of period end totaling \$(22.7) and \$(13.3) and \$(13.2) for the month ended January 31, 2016 and the three and six months ended June 30, 2015, respectively. - (3) Successor Company results reflect losses related to tax credit investments and changes in the fair value of alternative investments.
 Prior to the Merger, changes in the fair value of alternative investments and amortization of tax credit investments were recorded in net investment income.
-Historical periods have not been adjusted. - (4) This includes net gains (losses) on derivatives not designated for hedge accounting and other instruments, including an embedded derivative related to the Company's fixed indexed annuity (FIA) product.
+Historical periods have not been adjusted. - (4) This includes net gains (losses) on derivatives not designated for hedge accounting and other instruments, including an embedded derivative related to the Company's fixed indexed annuity (FIA) product, and gains (losses) on commercial mortgage loans and sales of available-for-sale equity securities.